isabelle-goldstein/isabelle-goldstein.github.io/contents/artsection.md

 <center>
-I am also a cross disciplinary artist: a lifelong dancer, a glassblower, and bookbinder.
+I am also a cross disciplinary artist: a lifelong dancer, a glassblower, and a bookbinder.
 Click below to see examples of my work.
 </center>

 <center>